joaopaulomoraes/7-days-of-clojure/day6/README.md

 ## Test your knowledge

 - Create a test that checks if an argument is greater than `10`.
-- Create a test that tests if the return of a function is a string with the value `" I love learn Clojure "`.
+- Create a test that tests if the return of a function is a string with the value `"I love learn Clojure"`.
 - Create a namespace with many different functions and test them all by importing into a specific namespace for testing.
 - Build your imagination

-## Day 7 - Create your first project
+## Day 7 - Create and run your first project
 [See more](/day7)

 ---